Chris-Christian/PortSwigger-labs-writeups/Cross-site scripting (XSS)/readme.md

 - Reflected DOM XSS
 - Stored DOM XSS
 - Reflected XSS into HTML context with most tags and attributes blocked
+- Reflected XSS into HTML context with all tags blocked except custom ones
 - ...more labs in progress

 ---